Valkna/modelo/README.md

-Exercício do curso de JD do professor Gustavo Guanabara.
+Exercício do curso de JS do professor Gustavo Guanabara.